EvgeniyShchoka/FlowCytometry-TCellProfile/README.md

 ### Installing Specific Package Versions

-Once your environment is activated, you can install specific versions of packages required for your project.
-For example:
+Once your environment is activated, you can install specific versions of packages required for your project:

 ```
 conda install tensorflow=2.15.0 numpy=1.26.2 pandas=2.1.1 scikit-learn=1.3.2 seaborn=0.12.2 scipy=1.11.4 joblib=1.2.0